Guam governor says Trump called, assured island is safe

 Calvo said he was called by White House chief of staff John Kelly and Trump Saturday morning local time and "both assured me that the people of Guam are safe."

-North Korea threatened to fire missiles near Guam amid a war of words between the isolated regime and U.S. President Donald Trump over North Korea’s recent intercontinental ballistic missile tests, which experts say suggest that the missiles could reach parts of the U.S. mainland.
+North Korea threatened to fire missiles near Guam amid a war of words between the isolated regime and U.S. President Donald Trump over North Korea’s recent intercontinental ballistic missile tests, which experts say suggest that a missile could reach the West Coast of the United States and a number of major U.S. cities.

 Related: Trump: N. Korea Leader 'Will Not Get Away With What He's Doing'